Hockey player who made sexual abuse allegation against former Blackhawks video coach speaks out

 On June 14, 2010, McDonough informed team human resources about the incident and the May 23 team leadership meeting.
 McDonough said, according to the director of human resources, "it was decided that the group would not alert Human Resources or do anything about the incident during the playoffs so as not to disturb team chemistry."
 McDonough told investigators he did not recall this conversation.

 Nearly a decade later, the Blackhawks fired McDonough.
-The team did not state the reason for the firing on its press release last year.
+The team did not state the reason for the firing on its news release last year.
 The team said, "it was the right decision for the future of the organization and its fans."

 The director of human resources met with Aldrich on June 16, 2010, offering him the option of an investigation of the incident with the unnamed player or resigning.
 Aldrich opted to resign and no team investigation was ever conducted, according to the investigation report.